Introduction to Business Administration

 • Identify costs and revenues that are relevant to decisions and solve different decision-making problems.

-• Prepare cost calculations based on full cost, contribution, and ABC method.
+• Prepare cost calculations based on full cost, contribution.

 • Prepare profit & loss budgets, cash flow budgets and balance sheet budgets.